Ayush-Baliyan-19/TufToLeetcode-Extension/README.md

-# LeetCode Helper Chrome Extension
+# TUF to LeetCode Questions Helper (Chrome Extension)

-A Chrome extension that helps you quickly find and open LeetCode problems based on the current question title.
-It provides a convenient button next to the problem title, allowing you to find similar LeetCode problems and paste your solutions easily.
+A Chrome extension that helps you quickly find and open similar LeetCode problems based on the current question you are viewing on [TakeUForward (TUF)](https://takeyouforward.org/).
+It provides a convenient button next to the TUF problem title, allowing you to discover related LeetCode questions and paste your solutions easily.

 ## Features

-- 🔍 Button appears next to the LeetCode problem title
+- 🔍 Button appears next to the TUF problem title
 - Finds and suggests similar LeetCode problems (not just exact matches)
-- Popup with direct links to matched problems
+- Popup with direct links to matched LeetCode problems
-- Works with LeetCode's client-side routing (SPA)
+- Works with TUF’s client-side routing (SPA)
 - Clean, modern UI with dark mode support
 - Popup appears near the question title for easy access